Antiferromagnetic domain walls under spin-orbit torque: Propagating walls

 \section{Propagating walls}

-We now consider a current polarized in the $\ptorque=\e_2$ direction.
+We consider a current polarized in the $\ptorque=\e_2$ direction.
 We study numerically the behavior of domain walls by solving in time the discrete Eq.~\eqref{eq:Heisenberg} using as an initial condition a static N\'eel type domain wall.
 Initially, the domain wall is deformed and accelerated.
-Eventually, the system reaches a steady state propagating with constant velocity.
-Also, when the simulation starts from a wall which is not perfectly N\'eel, it still reaches the same steady state.
-When the simulation starts from a perfectly Bloch wall, this is deformed, but it remains static.
+Eventually, the system reaches a steady state propagating with constant velocity, as reported in Refs.~\cite{2016_PRL_ShiinoLee,2022_PRApplied_OvcharovGalkinaIvanov}.
+In addition, in the case where the simulation starts from a wall that is not perfectly N\'eel, this still reaches the same steady state.
+Only when the simulation starts from a perfectly Bloch wall does this remain static, although it is deformed.
 Traveling domain walls are obtained with or without the DM term.
-In the following, we set $\DM, \dm=0$ and study only the case when no DM is present.
+In the following, we present results for the case without DM (set $\DM=0$).

-Fig.~\ref{fig:traveling_solution2} shows the results of simulations for steady-state domain walls for four different values of the parameter $\storque$ and for damping $\alpha=1$.
+Fig.~\ref{fig:traveling_solution2} shows the results of simulations for steady-state domain walls for four different values of the parameter $\storque$ and for damping $\alpha=0.8$.
+We use the spherical parametrization for the N\'eel vector,

+and $\Phi=0$ for a N\'eel wall.
 The N\'eel vector at the ends of the wall is tilted with respect to the south and the north pole.
-This feature is apparent in figures in Ref.~\cite{2016_PRL_ShiinoLee} but it was not discussed.
-The wall profile is not symmetric with respect to the center of the wall, a phenomenon that becomes more evident with higher values of $\storque$ and velocity.
+This feature is apparent in figures in Ref.~\cite{2016_PRL_ShiinoLee}.
+The wall profile is not symmetric with respect to the center of the wall, a phenomenon that becomes more evident at higher values of current and velocity.
 For a smaller damping $\alpha$, the results are similar, but it takes longer to reach the steady state.